-Unique Items: Most items.
+Unique Items: Most of the food.

-- Frankfurters and Bratwurst are higher quality than your typical Disney Hot Dog and only cost about $1 more.
+- Frankfurters and Bratwurst are higher quality than your typical Disney Hot Dog and only cost about the same.

 Value: Above average.
-For about $1 more than the standard Disney Dog, you can get a much more interesting Frankfurter or Bratwurst with a roll and sauerkraut.
+For about $1 more than the standard Disney Hot Dog, you can get a much more interesting Frankfurter or Bratwurst with a roll and sauerkraut.